 These complications are relatively uncommon, but they occur more often in advanced forms of RA.
 For this reason, people with advanced RA have a significantly lower life expectancy than those whose RA is less active.

-While the outlook for people with RA is difficult to predict, several factors can have an influence.
+Although the outlook for people with RA is difficult to predict, several factors can have an influence.
+They include:

 Smoking causes further inflammation, which can worsen the progression of RA.
 It also increases the risk of complications, such as respiratory conditions and heart disease.